learnwhytocode/learnwhytocode.github.com/source/_posts/2012-03-18-moving-data-sources.markdown

 At some point, you're going to want to remove the training wheels and get data straight from the source.

 We won't get to that in this tutorial, but we'll go through the motions.
 I'm going to change up the data source and show you how our **my_code.rb** can adapt to it.

+**A note**
+What follows is a bit of tedium, which is the re-organizing of old code so that we can better re-use it.
+It's good for practice and to ground some design concepts in, but is not necessary to get worked up about if time is short.
+After downloading the data-file as listed in the lesson, you can just download the [my_code.rb library here](/downloads/local-data-env/my_code.rb) and include it going forward.

 ## More data, more problems